 The log book has to provide evidence that the applicant has taken care of the number of patients and performed the number of required techniques described in Section 4 of the ACC Core Curriculum.

-Note: For ECGs just give the number of patients seen everyday (according to the size of the ICCU and the average number of patients seen during on calls)
+Note: For ECGs just give the number of patients seen every day (according to the size of the ICCU and the average number of patients seen during on calls)

 A letter from the director of the ICCU stating the following items is needed:

-The applicant has worked full time in an ICCU of a Department of Cardiology during at least 12 months (6 months during general cardiology training and 6 month during a special training as junior attending physician) and has been on call at least 1 night per week during at least three years.
+The applicant has worked full time in an ICCU of a Department of Cardiology during at least 12 months (6 months during general cardiology training and 6 month during a special training as junior attending physician) and has been on call at least 1 night per week for at least three years.
 The applicant has done additional training: anaesthesiology 1 month, pneumology 1 month, nephrology 1 month, and general intensive care unit 3 months (the type of intensive care unit and length of time may depend on the hospital characteristics) Certifies that the log book has been supervised and signed by him/her

 Certificates are usually delivered during the General Assembly of the Working Group on Acute Cardiac Care at the ACC Congress or can be withdrawn at the ESC Stand of the ESC Annual Congress.

-Note that to claim the certificate all the following materials have to be submitted to the ESC certification office Once you have registered you will received a confirmation with instruction on how to submit your log book accordingly.
+Note that to claim the certificate all the following materials have to be submitted to the ESC certification office Once you have registered you will receive a confirmation with instruction on how to submit your log book accordingly.